Almond cranberry biscotti (home-made cantucci)

 Moist apple oatmeal muffins

 These apple oatmeal muffins are easy to make and are delicious.
 The oats give a nice texture and important nutrients.
 They are packed with raisins and nuts and infused with apple spice.
 I also added some grated apples to satisfy my autumn cravings and make the muffins moist.
-Also, because the apples made the muffins moist, I was able to remove the milk.
+Also, as the apples made the muffins moist, I was able to remove the milk.
 I forgot to squeeze the juice out of the apples and didn’t add the milk … and my new recipe was born!
 I believe this recipe is even better than the original!

 RECIPE